elixir-europe/infectious-diseases-toolkit/data-communication/index.md

 Multiple types of visualisations are recommended to evaluate the distribution of data.
 These include histograms, density plots, box plots, violin plots, and population pyramids.
 All enable you to determine whether the data is skewed, and where the peaks in the data lie.

-- <b>Histograms:</b> used when investigating the frequency of occurrences within a single dataset.
+- **Histograms:** used when investigating the frequency of occurrences within a single dataset.
-- <b>Density plots:</b> provide relatively ‘smoothed’ data distributions compared to histograms.
+- **Density plots:** provide relatively ‘smoothed’ data distributions compared to histograms.
 They are useful when there are large amounts of data that cannot be clearly interpreted on a histogram.
-- <b>Box plots:</b> most useful when comparing data distributions across multiple groups.
+- **Box plots:** most useful when comparing data distributions across multiple groups.
-- <b>Violin plots:</b> enable comparisons of the data across multiple groups, but with much more granularity than box plots.
+- **Violin plots:** enable comparisons of the data across multiple groups, but with much more granularity than box plots.
 They provide a better representation of the raw data, as they show changes over the whole range, rather than the most ‘dense’ part of it.
 See [this animation](https://i.sstatic.net/XtUDXPcg.gif) from [Autodesk](https://www.research.autodesk.com/publications/same-stats-different-graphs/) for a greater understanding of why.
 Please note that, whilst useful, violin plots may be rarely used in some fields, so some users might find them more difficult to interpret.
-- <b>Population pyramids:</b> considered a better option when comparing populations based on categorical data, as it is inappropriate to show these in a ‘smoother’ format, such as a violin plot.
+- **Population pyramids:** considered a better option when comparing populations based on categorical data, as it is inappropriate to show these in a ‘smoother’ format, such as a violin plot.

 ### Existing approaches

-- <b>Histograms:</b> [This histogram of COVID-19 infections in Germany](https://www.eurekalert.org/multimedia/564119) by Joseph Lee McCauley allows users to see the frequency of infections over time.
+- **Histograms:** [This histogram of COVID-19 infections in Germany](https://www.eurekalert.org/multimedia/564119) by Joseph Lee McCauley allows users to see the frequency of infections over time.
 Plots such as this can be used to determine, for example, the type of source behind an outbreak (e.g. whether it is continuous or intermittent), and whether certain events improved/worsened an outbreak.

 {% include image.html file="data-communication/histogram.png" caption="Histogram showing the number of active COVID-19 infections in Germany over time." alt="istogram showing the number of active COVID-19 infections in Germany over time." max-width="10" %}

-- <b>Density plots:</b> Our World in Data have used a [density plot to show COVID-19 vaccine doses administered by manufacturer in the European Union](https://ourworldindata.org/grapher/covid-vaccine-doses-by-manufacturer)
+- **Density plots:** Our World in Data have used a [density plot to show COVID-19 vaccine doses administered by manufacturer in the European Union](https://ourworldindata.org/grapher/covid-vaccine-doses-by-manufacturer)

 {% include image.html file="data-communication/stacked_roc.png" caption="Density plot showing the number COVID-19 vaccine doses administered in the European Union by different manufacturers." alt="Density plot showing the number COVID-19 vaccine doses administered in the European Union by different manufacturers" max-width="10" %}

-- <b>Box plots:</b> This box plot by the [European Centre for Disease Control (ECDC)](https://www.ecdc.europa.eu/sites/default/files/documents/Guidelines%20for%20presentation%20of%20surveillance%20data-final-with-cover-for-we....pdf) compares the distribution of MERS-CoV cases in 2016 according to patient age in multiple case categories.
+- **Box plots:** This box plot by the [European Centre for Disease Control (ECDC)](https://www.ecdc.europa.eu/sites/default/files/documents/Guidelines%20for%20presentation%20of%20surveillance%20data-final-with-cover-for-we....pdf) compares the distribution of MERS-CoV cases in 2016 according to patient age in multiple case categories.
 This allows users to compare the distribution of age in different case categories.

 {% include image.html file="data-communication/ecdc_boxplot.png" caption="Box plot from ECDC showing the distribution of MERS-CoV cases in 2016." alt="Box plot from ECDC showing the distribution of MERS-CoV cases in 2016" max-width="10" %}

-- <b>Violin plots:</b>The figure 3 from [Amirthalingam et al](https://doi.org/10.1038%2Fs41467-021-27410-5) illustrates the S-antibody responses at 14–34 days following the second dose of COVID-19 vaccine.
+- **Violin plots:**The figure 3 from [Amirthalingam et al](https://doi.org/10.1038%2Fs41467-021-27410-5) illustrates the S-antibody responses at 14–34 days following the second dose of COVID-19 vaccine.

 {% include image.html file="data-communication/violinplots.jpeg" caption="Violin plots showing the S-antibody responses at 14-34 data after a second dose of COVID-19 vaccine." alt="Violin plots showing the S-antibody responses at 14-34 data after a second dose of COVID-19 vaccine." max-width="10" %}

-- <b>Population pyramid:</b> In the [University of Tartu’s COVID-19 dashboards](https://biit.cs.ut.ee/covid/#/rahvastik/maakonniti) population pyramids were used to examine whether males (light blue) or females (pink) were over- or under-tested in different Estonian counties by comparing the number of tests conducted and the population density.
+- **Population pyramid:** In the [University of Tartu’s COVID-19 dashboards](https://biit.cs.ut.ee/covid/#/rahvastik/maakonniti) population pyramids were used to examine whether males (light blue) or females (pink) were over- or under-tested in different Estonian counties by comparing the number of tests conducted and the population density.

 {% include image.html file="data-communication/distribution_population_pyramid.png" caption="Population pyramid from The University of Tartu examining levels of testing in different Estonian counties." alt="Population pyramid from The University of Tartu examining levels of testing in different Estonian counties." max-width="10" %}